KirkSampleOrg/Branch-Protector-GHApp-.NET-Lambda/README.md

 This solution uses a GitHub App that is subscribed to repository events - including the creation of new repos - and which is configured with a webhook URL pointing at an AWS Lambda function that is configured with a function URL.
 The GitHub App is installed for an account (such as an organization).
 When users in the account create new repositories, a webhook event fires, which sends an HTTP POST message to the Lambda function.

-The Lambda function uses a private key that you generate when configuring the GitHub App's authentication to generate a digitally-signed JWT token.
-The Lambda function uses this token to a retrieve short-lived installation-access token from the GitHub API.
+The Lambda function uses a private key that you generate when configuring the GitHub App's authentication to generate a digitally-signed JWT (JASON Web Token).
+The Lambda function uses this JWT to a retrieve short-lived installation-access token from the GitHub API, which it uses in subsequent requests.
+The Lambda function uses the [octokit.net NuGet package](https://www.nuget.org/packages/Octokit) to make calls to the GitHub API at api.github.com.

-The Lambda function then uses that token to check whether a default branch exists in the newly-created repo (using the repo's configured default branch name that is sent in the webhook payload).
+The Lambda function then checks whether a default branch exists in the newly-created repo (using the repo's configured default branch name that is sent in the webhook payload).
 If the branch doesn't exist, the Lambda function creates it by creating a blank readme file for that branch.
 Then, the Lambda function applies branch protection settings to the branch, and finally creates a new issue in the Repo that mentions you (or the user you configure).
 See the diagram below for a high-level illustration of the flow.

 ![Solution Diagram](docs/Solution-diagram.png)

-### GitHub App

-### AWS Lambda function

 ## How to implement the solution